 Parents/carers are central to the school's SEND processes and procedures.
 We are committed to working in partnership with parents as we see this as vital to ensuring the children have the encouragement and support they need to make good progress.
-We encourage parents in dialogue through the use of our messaging platform seesaw and our email system.
+We encourage parents in dialogue through our email system and learning updates may also be given via our messaging platform, Seesaw.
 Staff and parents have regular discussions through the year in the form of:

 - consultations and review meetings

 - parents' evenings

 - reports from outside agencies

+- an Annual Report

+- learning plans

-- an Annual Report - provision maps - day to day communication is established for some SEND children in the form of a home school book or messages on see-saw - external support services are involved in reviews where appropriate - statutory reviews of Education Healthcare Plans are held annually
+- day to day communication is established for some SEND children in the form of a home school book or messages on Seesaw

+- external support services are involved in reviews where appropriate - statutory reviews of Education Healthcare Plans are held annually